-I knew I wanted to have a healthy relationship built on trust, love, and compassion, but when does that start?
+I knew I wanted to be a good mom.
+I wanted to have a healthy relationship built on trust, love, and compassion, but when does that start?
 How is it developed?

-Looking back, I have come to believe the connection starts right away.
+As I learned I became more confident.
+I now know that building connection starts right away.
 What you do from the beginning matters.
-The relationship grows and takes shape as you travel on a journey through the unique stages of child development discovering and re-discovering who your child is alongside them.
+The relationship grows and changes through the unique stages of child development, so it’s important to remain humble.

 We aren’t left without insight from the Bible.
 The Gospels tell of a time when Jesus was being followed by large crowds, speaking to and healing them as he went.
 But when the people brought little children to Jesus, the disciples rebuked them.
 To the disciples, these little children were in the way of more important people and activities.

-Jesus called it differently, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these” (Matthew 19:14).
+Jesus saw it differently, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these” (Matthew 19:14).